alexanderl19/restic-backup-docker/README.md

 * `RESTIC_FORGET_ARGS` - Optional.
 Only if specified, `restic forget` is run with the given arguments after each backup.
 Example value: `-e "RESTIC_FORGET_ARGS=--prune --keep-last 10 --keep-hourly 24 --keep-daily 7 --keep-weekly 52 --keep-monthly 120 --keep-yearly 100"`
 * `RESTIC_INIT_ARGS` - Optional.
 Allows specifying extra arguments to `restic init` such as a password file with `--password-file`.
 * `RESTIC_JOB_ARGS` - Optional.
 Allows specifying extra arguments to the backup job such as limiting bandwith with `--limit-upload` or excluding file masks with `--exclude`.
+* `RESTIC_CHECK_ARGS` - Optional.
+Allows specifying extra arguments to the check job such as limiting bandwith with `--limit-download` or excluding file masks with `--exclude`.
 * `RESTIC_DATA_SUBSET` - Optional.
 You can pass a value to `--read-data-subset` when a repository check is run.
 If left unset, only the structure of the repository is verified.
 Note: `CHECK_CRON` must be set for check to be run automatically.
 * `AWS_ACCESS_KEY_ID` - Optional.
 When using restic with AWS S3 storage.
 * `AWS_SECRET_ACCESS_KEY` - Optional.
 When using restic with AWS S3 storage.